dimyme/bmwiki/2-BM-tools.md

 https://github.com/majestrate/BitMessageForum web interface, bitboard is better though

-there is something on github to use ThunderBird to read BM, simple and works. link: _______

 ***
+there is something on github to use ThunderBird to read BM:  https://github.com/Arceliar/bmwrapper

-https://github.com/Arceliar/bmwrapper   runs a local mailserver for BM so ThunderBird is being used to read & write BM instead of (or besides) the original GUI
+runs a local mailserver for BM so ThunderBird is being used to read & write BM instead of (or besides) the original GUI
+***
 https://github.com/yamamushi/bmfec

 https://github.com/TheKysek/MiNode